supervisely-ecosystem/model-benchmark/README.md

 The Evaluator for Model Benchmark is a versatile application designed to assess the performance of various machine learning models in a consistent and reliable manner.
 This app provides a streamlined process for evaluating models and generating comprehensive reports to help you learn different metrics and make informed decisions.

+The Evaluator app offers a range of evaluation metrics, including precision, recall, F1 score, mAP, and more.
+The app also includes a **Model Comparison** feature that allows you to compare the performance of multiple models side by side.

+**Changelog:**

+- **v0.1.0** – Public release (for object detection task type)
+- **v0.1.2** – Support for instance segmentation task type
+- **v0.1.4** – Speedtest benchmark added
+- **v0.1.15** – Model Comparison feature added

 ## Preparation

 Before running the Evaluator for Model Benchmark, please ensure that you have the following: